 - Finally, one of the members of the primary church muses that they did not need to go outside their own religion for magical assistance, to the horror and chagrin of the other members present.

-- Harry Dresden doesn't really need to use the fruits of his Latin correspondence course for his incantations,since his magic works via focus of intent.
-In fact In the Dresden universe, it isn't a specific language that's important, but what the words mean to the wizard saying them. magic words are in a language foreign to the user to insulate their mind from the power.
+- The Dresden Files: Harry Dresden doesn't really need to use the fruits of his Latin correspondence course for his incantations,since his magic works via focus of intent.
+In fact, in the Dresden universe, it isn't a specific language that's important, but what the words mean to the wizard saying them.
+Magic words are in a language foreign to the user to insulate their mind from the power.
 The spell languages are in a language that means something to the user but is still unknown enough to insulate the wizard from his or her own power.
 You don't want to create a raging inferno by just saying "fire." note

 - Ian Watson's novel Queenmagic, Kingmagic is set in a fantasy world based on the game of chess, with black and white kingdoms eternally at war.
 So it's not entirely surprising that, instead of the usual Latin, the magical language in which their spells are cast turns out to be Russian.